TCP/IP Model(4 Layers)

 GENEVE (Generic Network Virtualization Encapsulation), A new network virtualization standard, promises to address the perceived limitations of the earlier specifications and support all of the capabilities of VXLAN, NVGRE and STT.

-define an encapsulation data format only. it does not include any information or specification for the control plane.
+Defines an encapsulation data format only.
+It does not include any information or specification for the control plane.

 Virtual routing and forwarding (VRF)

 IP technology that enables the virtual creation of multiple routes instate on one physical device, layer 3.
 It allows multiple instances of a routing table to co-exist within the same router at the same time.

 VRFs are used for network isolation/virtualization at Layer 3 of the OSI model as VLANs serve similarly at Layer 2.
 (VRFs are the TCP/IP layer 3 equivalent of a VLAN.)

 - Full VRF focuses on labeling Layer 3 traffic via MPLS — a similar idea to Layer 2 VLANS.

 - VRF lite, actually a subset of VRF, is normally VRF without MPLS and MP BGP.
 Used in the office LAN or data center environment to virtualize various security zones and network elements.